 GeneCards Summary for PIGK Gene

 PIGK (Phosphatidylinositol Glycan Anchor Biosynthesis Class K) is a Protein Coding gene.
-Among its related pathways are Biosynthesis of the N-glycan precursor (dolichol lipid-linked oligosaccharide, LLO) and transfer to a nascent protein and Biosynthesis of the N-glycan precursor (dolichol lipid-linked oligosaccharide, LLO) and transfer to a nascent protein.
+Among its related pathways are Transport to the Golgi and subsequent modification and Metabolism.
 GO annotations related to this gene include cysteine-type endopeptidase activity and GPI anchor binding.
 An important paralog of this gene is LGMN.

 UniProtKB/Swiss-Prot for PIGK Gene